jeremenichelli/personal-site/posts/2020-05-12-a-progressive-search-experience-in-next.md

 > Writing better HTML might help you by having to write less JavaScript in the end

-The experience of tackling common features in a web application with a more incremental approach did produce better and simpler client code.
+Though it is a simplified case, the experience of tackling common features in a web application with a more incremental approach did produce better and simpler client code.

-Though it is a simplified case, it’s visible how this, as a starting point, is better than breaking or reinventing web fundamentals and try to patch them back again with even more client code.
+This as a starting point is better than breaking or reinventing web fundamentals and try to patch them back again with even more client code.

 I encourage you to explore its code base [here in its repository](//github.com/jeremenichelli/muvi) or even try the full application experience at [muvi.now.sh](//muvi.now.sh), or what’s better do it with JavaScript disabled.